-- Tell someone else about what you are observing
+- Telling someone else about what you are observing

-- Diffuse the situation by redirecting the persons involved
+- Diffusing the situation by redirecting the persons involved

-- Ask the offended person if he/she wants help
+- Asking if the offended person wants help

-- Ask the distressed person if he/she wants to leave; if so, leave with others
+- Asking if the distressed person wants to leave; if so, leave with others

 How to help yourself and your friends be safe: